typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/depart

 ### Request
+Required
 - email: The email of the user
+Optional
-- options: Used to enable certain options to perform
+- options:
+    - sendFarewellEmail: sends a farewell email after a period of time to the user after they have been departed, letting them know what has happened to their account and learning history.
+Default = false

 Example request to depart a user by email.
 ```